 No flower fills your garden with brilliant true blue flowers like blue false indigo.
 False indigo (Baptisia australis) is a native American beauty.
 In fact, Europeans used to pay Americans to grow this plant, for the dye they made from the blue flowers.
 True indigo was expensive and Baptisia, which made a similarly colored dye, grew like a weed.That's why it's called False Indigo.

 Baptisia australis is a standout because of its striking blue flowers.
 Newer hybrids of Baptisia come with yellow and purple flowers.

 False indigo has an upright, shrubby form.
-It offers a long season of interest, with flower spikes, seed pods and foliage that is almost never bothered by pests or disease.
+It offers a long season of interest, with colorful flower spikes, unusual seed pods, and foliage that is almost never bothered by pests or disease.